vcz-fr/TheFollowUp/_posts/2018/02/2018-02-13-mcdonalds-st-valentine.md

     url: "https://piwee.net/pour-la-saint-valentin-mcdo-offre-une-bague-big-mac-a-10-000e-pour-la-plus-belle-declaration-a-son-burger/"
     dead: true

-tweet: "Oh Big Mac, why are you so mesmerizing?
+message: "Oh Big Mac, why are you so mesmerizing?
 I wish you weren't so we'd be together forever."
 ---

 ## Update from the 15th of January 2023